ericoporto/ags-manual-wiki/File.md

 on the file. *null* is returned if there was a problem (eg. file not existing when MODE is eFileRead).

-When specifying file path you may use special location tags:<br>
+When specifying file path you may use tags that specify either a special file or location.

+Following file tags are supported:<br>
+`$CONFIGFILE$`, which allows you to open player's configuration file for reading or writing.
+This is recommended to be used instead of telling exact path, because config file may be found in different places depending on game settings or personal player's setup.

+Example:

+    File.Open("$CONFIGFILE$", eFileRead);

+Following location tags are supported:<br>
 `$INSTALLDIR$`, which allows you to explicitly read files in the game installation directory.<br>
 `$SAVEGAMEDIR$`, which allows you to write/read files in the save game